-This course aims to help learners reflect on personal and communal To help students to reflect on personal and communal spiritual formation, through engagement with Scripture, theological understandings, and a variety of Christian spiritual traditions.
+This course aims to help learners reflect on personal and communal spiritual formation, through engagement with Scripture, theological understandings, and a variety of Christian spiritual traditions.

 403.615/715 SPIRITUALITY FOR MINISTRY

 This course builds on the topics and spiritual disciplines introduced in 401 Formation.
 The focus is on developing approaches to life and ministry which will help to maintain balance, sustainability and growth in ourselves and others.
 The term "ministry" here has the broad sense of using our gifts and our time for God's service, whatever our context.